picandocodigo/List-Category-Posts/doc/FAQ.md

 ```
 ## <a name="widget"></a>How can I use the shortcode in a Widget?

+Since WordPress 4.9, you can use a shortcode in a widget.
-Add this code to your theme's functions.php file:
+If you’re using a previous WordPress version, add this code to your theme’s functions.php file:
 ```php
 add_filter('widget_text', 'do_shortcode');
 ```